English Departmental Honors

 Students who withdraw from the program will be given credit for the sections of 499H that they have successfully completed; however, students failing to complete their thesis work satisfactorily and according to schedule will be removed from the program, and will be made ineligible for Departmental Honors.

-All questions about Departmental Honors should be addressed to the Departmental Honors Coordinator: Dr. Joseph McLaughlin.
+All questions about Departmental Honors should be addressed to the Departmental Honors Coordinator: Dr. Mary Kate Hurley.